department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 ---
 layout: page-breadcrumbs.html
-title: VA special monthly compensation rates
+title: VA Special Monthly Compensation Rates | Veterans Affairs
 display_title: Special monthly compensation rates
-description:
+heading: VA special monthly compensation rates
+description: VA special monthly compensation (SMC) is a higher rate of compensation that we pay to Veterans as well as their spouses, surviving spouses, and parents with certain needs or disabilities.
+Find the special monthly compensation rates that may apply to you.
+keywords: va special monthly compensation, special monthly compensation, special monthly compensation rates
 template: detail-page
 order: 2
 aliases: